 Wilson and Pike’s case study was part of a larger study aimed at better understanding and advancing the Child and Youth Friendly Community Strategy in the City of New Westminster.
 This strategy aimed to make the city a better place for young people across a number of domains, including play.

 Wilson worked with a group of 51 participants, aged 11 to 13, for 10 sessions over the course of 3 months.
 A leadership group of 12 participants met regularly to help shape these sessions.
-Participants were asked to take photographs of areas in their neighborhoods that were ‘friendly’ and ‘not friendly’ for play.
+Participants were asked to take photographs of areas in their neighbourhoods that were ‘friendly’ and ‘not friendly’ for play.
 They developed short narratives for these photographs and discussed them in focus groups.

 “It is important for decision-makers to take children’s perspectives and ideas seriously when planning and designing cities.”